Dillon Gabriel rallies No. 3 Oregon past No. 2 Ohio State, 32-31

 Gabriel scored on 27-yard keeper early in the fourth quarter to give Oregon a 29-28 lead.
 But Ohio State (5-1, 2-1) responded with a clock-eating drive that ended with Jayden Fielding’s 40-yard field goal that made it 31-29 with six minutes to go.

 A pass-interference call got the Ducks to Ohio State’s 9.
-But after three tries to get into the end zone, Oregon settled for Atticus Sappington’s 19-yard field goal and a 32-21 lead with 1:47 left.
+After three tries to get into the end zone, Oregon settled for Atticus Sappington’s 19-yard field goal and a 32-31 lead with 1:47 left.

 Will Howard hit Emeka Egbuka with a 26-yard pass to pull the Buckeyes closer to field goal range, but an offensive pass-interference call on freshman Jeremiah Smith pushed Ohio State back.
-On third-and-20 on the Oregon 38, Howard took off running but gained just 12 yards before time ran out.
+On third-and-20 on the Oregon 38, Howard took off running with four seconds left but gained only 12 yards and slid as time ran out.

+“I just know how much time and effort everyone puts into this, and that goes for the coaches, the players, the support staff within this building to make the whole show go,” Gabriel said.
+“There's joy in winning, and you love to see your team succeed.”

 Howard threw for 336 yards an two touchdowns for Ohio State .
 Smith had nine catches for 100 yards and a score in what was the first big test for the Buckeyes this season.